allipierre/Project_XTT/doc/features.md

 ###exposeWebFrame
 API to change Browser Zoom, Font Size and such.

-###exposeDialog
-Create OS Dialogs instead of Browser Dialogs (more native look and feel).

-###exposeGlobalShortcut
-Functions to set OS wide keyboard shortcuts.

-###exposeMenu
-Provide API to create Window-Menu and/or Context Menues.

 ###allowDevTools
 Should a user be able to open Developer Tools (e.g. through API or keyboard shortcut)?

 ###openDevToolsRenderer
 Opens the browsers developer tools for the **Renderer** when opening a Window.
+This is meant for development only.

 ###openDevToolsWebview
 Opens the browsers developer tools for the **Webview** when opening a Window.
+This is meant for development only.